 Newsflash: The mullet haircut is still going strong.
-Traditionally longer in the back and shorter in the front, this iconic blast from the past continues to evolve with every decade (we know, we’re equally perplexed and amazed), and in even gnarlier news, it’s making quite the strong comeback in 2020.
+Traditionally longer in the back and shorter in the front, this iconic blast from the past continues to evolve with every decade (we know, we’re equally perplexed and amazed), and in even gnarlier news, it’s making quite the strong comeback this year.